WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

 ===========

 1. Aerial detection surveys (ADS) accurately assess the number of dead dominant and codiminant trees in each polygon and the size of each polygon.
-2. LEMMA GNN accurately estimates the average size and species trees in each 30 x 30 m pixel.
+2. LEMMA GNN accurately estimates the component ratio biomass and number of live trees in each 30 x 30 m pixel.
-3. Dead trees in an ADS polygon are evenly distributed across the whole polygon, excluding parts of the polygon where LEMMA GNN shows no live trees
+3. Dead trees in an ADS polygon are distributed across the polygon proportionally to pixels' densities of trees >25 cm dbh - in other words, if one pixel has twice the live trees >25 cm than other pixel in the same polygon according to LEMMA, it will also have twice the dead trees.
-4. All dead trees in a given LEMMA GNN pixel are of the most common tree species in that pixel
+4. The per-tree biomass of each dead tree is equal to the average component ratio biomass of trees over 25 cm in that pixel.
-5. The diameter of every dead tree in a pixel is equal to the quadratic mean diameter of dominant and codominant trees in that pixel, as calculated by FIA data and represented in LEMMA GNN model results.
+5. If ADS detects more dead trees than the LEMMA dataset shows to exist in a pixel, then the biomass of dead trees in that pixel is equal to the total live biomass in the pixel according to LEMMA.
+In other words, dead biomass cannot exceed live biomass.

 Projection
 ==========